-4.2 Computational Requirements
+3.2 Computational Requirements

-The fundamental kernels of both configuration generation and analysis are SU(3) algebra.
+The fundamental kernels of both configuration generation and quark propagators are SU(3)algebra.
 This algebra uses small, complex matrices (3x3) and vectors (3x1).
 SU(3) matrix-vector multiplication dominates the calculations.
 For single precision calculations, these multiplications require 66 floating-point operations, 96 input bytes, and 24 output bytes, a 1.82:1 byte-to-flop ratio.
 Double precision calculations have a 3.64:1 byte-to-flop ratio.
 Average memory bandwidths of at least F1.82 GBytes/sec per processor core are necessary to sustain a F GFlop/sec per core single precision floating point rate for SU(3) matrix vector multiplication.
 We note that some optimized QCD algorithms take good advantage of half-float precision (0.91:1 byte-to-flop ratio) which requires less memory bandwidth per Flop.
 The four-dimensional space-time lattices used in lattice QCD calculations are quite large, and the algorithms allow very little data reuse.
 Thus, with lattices spread over even thousands of processor cores, the local lattice volume often exceeds the processor's cache sizes.
 On modern processors, the performance of these fundamental kernels is limited not by the floating-point capability, but rather by either bandwidth to main memory, or by the delays imposed by the network fabrics interconnecting the processors.
 LQCD computing clusters are composed of thousands of interconnected processor cores.
 Depending on the size of the local lattice, which depends upon the number of processors used for a calculation, sustained network communication rates of at least 200 MBytes/sec per processor core are required, using message sizes of at least 10 Kbytes in size.
 LQCD software frameworks maintain performance scalability by using strategies to increase data reuse, exploit data locality, and to overlap computation with communications in order to mitigate network latencies.

-4.3 I/O and Data Storage Requirements
+3.3 I/O and Data Storage Requirements

 During vacuum configuration generation, data files specifying each representative configuration must be written to storage.
 These files are at least 10 GBytes in size, with a new file produced every two hours.
-Thus, the average I/O rate required for configuration storage is modest at only 1.4 Mbytes/sec.
+Thus, the average I/O rate required for configuration storage is modest at only

+1.4 Mbytes/sec.
 However, higher peak rates of at least 100 Mbytes/sec are desired, to minimize the delays in computation while configurations are written to or read from external storage.
-The total storage volume required for configurations generated in the first two years of the Program is at least 400 TB.
-Because configurations are computationally costly to generate, archival-quality storage is mandatory.

-During the analysis stage, hundreds of configurations must be loaded into the machines.
-The propagation of quarks must be calculated on each configuration.
+During the next stage, hundreds of configurations must be loaded into the machines to calculate the propagation of quarks on each configuration.
 This requires the numerical determination of multiple columns of a large sparse matrix.
 The resulting "propagators" are combined to obtain the target measurements.
 Propagator files for Clover quarks, for example, are 16 times larger than the corresponding gauge configuration.
-Often, eight or more propagators are calculated for each gauge configuration.
+Often, dozens or hundreds of propagators are calculated for each gauge configuration.
 To minimize the time for writing to and subsequently reading from scratch storage space, the sustained I/O rate for each independent analysis job may be as high as 300 Mbytes/sec for a fraction of the duration of the job.
 The mix of jobs on a given cluster may be manipulated using the batch system to preclude saturation of the I/O system.